epam/edp-install/docs/user-guide/manage-branches.md

 In order to delete the added branch with the corresponding record in the EDP Portal database, do the following:

-1. Navigate to the **Branches** block by clicking the component name link in the compoents list.
+1. Navigate to the **Branches** block by clicking the component name link in the components list.
 2. Select the options icon related to the necessary branch and then select **Delete**:

   !![Delete branch](../assets/user-guide/edp-portal-delete-branch.png "Delete branch")